What is the name and location of the wildfire?

 What is the current containment status of the wildfire?

-As of May 19, 2026, the Santa Rosa Island Fire has burned 14,600 acres and is at 0% containment (2)(3).
+As of June 5, 2026, the Santa Rosa Island Fire burned 18,378 acres and was reported to be 100% contained (2)(3).

 Are there any evacuation orders or alerts in place?

-All non-fire staff have been evacuated from the island as a precautionary measure.
-Visitors with campground reservations at Water Canyon Campground have been notified via email.
+The National Park Service closed Santa Rosa Island all day and overnight for almost a week due to the wildfire.
+All non-fire staff were evacuated from the island as a precautionary measure.
+Visitors with campground reservations at Water Canyon Campground were notified via email.
 Additionally, 11 National Park Service employees were evacuated by helicopter on Sunday, May 17.
-There are no visitors currently on the island.

 How can I protect myself from wildfire smoke?